AndySer37/sis_final/task1_2/README.md

 ## How to run

-gdown --id 1I8m8o0a9fqeLQz09__tclsQaG4ea8uDL
+gdown --id 1THE1UHXECQRe1kaK6EC9DXwPnS6qmbr3

-source docker_run.sh

-source jupyter_no_broswer.sh
+python task1_2.py